 This is the beat cop who wears a uniform, patrols the neighborhood, controls traffic at cross-sections, and watches for infractions to the road code.
 Heroes who break the law whether unwittingly or out of childish mischief will likely end up on his wrong side, and be given a fine or taken to the local police precinct.
 Neither a Rabid Cop, a Cowboy Cop, a Dirty Cop, nor an Old-Fashioned Copper, the Meddlesome Patrolman is still liable to be as annoying as the Obstructive Bureaucrat.
 Liable to give you The Trouble with Tickets.

-- Hotori, the main character of Soredemo Machi Wa Mawatteiru, has a long running feud with the stressed neighbourhood cop Matsuda, although besides being cheeky, playing hooky and sneaking out at night she isn't exactly a delinquent.
+- Hotori, the main character of And Yet the Town Moves, has a long-running feud with the stressed neighborhood cop Matsuda, although besides being cheeky, playing hooky and sneaking out at night she isn't exactly a delinquent.

-- Coluche, a famous French stand-up comedian, had a routine called "Le Flic" ("The Cop") in which he played a Meddlesome Patrolman.
+- Coluche, a famous French stage comedian, had a routine called "Le Flic" ("The Cop") in which he played a Meddlesome Patrolman.

 - Gaston Lagaffe: Joseph Longtarin is Gaston's nemesis, forever looking for a reason to give him a fine for this or that alleged traffic violation.
 Gaston retaliates with various practical jokes that often involve vandalizing parking meters.